Violence escalates in Nagorno-Karabakh as Armenia, Azerbaijan clash for second day | DW | 28.09.2020

 A spokesperson for China's Foreign Ministry similarly urged restraint and said that they hoped the two countries could resolve their differences through dialogue, Reuters news agency reported.

-An aide to Azerbaijani President Ilhan Aliyev roundly rejected the claim, according to Reuters.
+An aide to Azerbaijani President Ilhan Aliyev roundly rejected both claims, according to Reuters.

 "Rumors of militants from Syria allegedly being redeployed to Azerbaijan is another provocation by the Armenian side and complete nonsense," the aide told Reuters.